Skip to main content

 Who: A customer (or someone with a “customer” role) who logs in with their own email and password.

-In short: “When I log in as an admin, I see my balance, my plans, my bills, my subscriptions, my payment methods, my payment history, and my profile.
+In short: “When I log in as a customer, I see my balance, my plans, my bills, my subscriptions, my usage over time, my payment methods, my payment history, and my profile.
 I can pay bills and manage my account myself.”

 Summary Comparison